Type of qualification

 Course code: 271720 Research Report credits 30

-A research project based on systematic and analytical consideration of theory, research methods, practice and culture in speech therapy.View full course details
+A research project based on systematic and analytical inquiry in an area related to speech and language therapy.View full course details

-Course code: 271786 Advances in SLT and Diverse Clinical Populations credits 15
+Course code: 271786 Advanced Speech and Language Therapy Practice in Diverse Contexts credits 15

-Course code: 271787 Advanced Paediatric Dysphagia and Feeding Disorders credits 15
+Course code: 271787 Advanced Paediatric Feeding and Swallowing credits 15

 The advanced study of neuro-anatomical and physiological principles of feeding and swallowing skills from a developmental perspective.
 Investigate specific developmental disorders and conditions that contribute or cause paediatric dysphagia and/or feeding disorders.View full course details